Fluffernuttersandwich/Smorgasbord_Reborn/README.md

 The YouTube Content Creator **DroppedIceCream** does a lot of reviews of ModLists for games like Skyrim and Fallout.

 So check out his reviews if you are interested in learning about some of the best mods for those games.
+If you have a Premium Account at Nexus Mods, you should be using Wabbajack!
+If you are a Skyrim fan, you should 100% try Nolvus!

 ---

 ### Why you should consider using this Wabbajack-MO2 ModList

-- For users with a Premium NexusMods account, it is damn-near a "one-touch" modding solution to give you the best mods available for 7DtD.
+- For users with a Premium NexusMods account, it is damn-near a "one-touch" modding solution to give you the best mods available for 7DtD (and other games like Fallout/Skyrim).

 - Even if you only have a Free NexusMods account, I've done all the work of collecting these mods and testing their Load Order for you.
 So, even though you need to click through to download each mod, one-at-a-time, it's still faster than you doing it yourself, and with no wasted time spent troubleshooting the Load Order to sort out mod conflicts.